We invite artists from all over the world to submit portraits for our annual exhibition.

 - Any artist over 18 may submit.

-- Acceptable media: Any medium including original prints but excluding sculpture.
+- Acceptable media: Any medium including original prints but excluding sculpture and photography.

 - Work must have been completed in the last three years and not been exhibited in London previously.